marcilio/AWSSimpleWebsite/README.md

 # AWSSimpleWebsite

-With AWSSimpleWebsite you can simulate CPU loads on EC2 instances and see your ElasticLoadBalancer and AutoScalingGroups in action!
+AWSSimpleWebsite is a Tomcat Website (Java Servlets) that can simulate CPU loads on EC2 instances and see your ElasticLoadBalancer and AutoScalingGroups in action!
+Genereate a .war deployable file and deploy the site to your EC2 instances with a running Tomcat instance.